Location: Warrenton, VA

 - Ability to organize, coordinate and manage diverse activities and deadlines.

-- Excellent interpersonal skills and the ability to work well with a diverse constituency including elected officials, non-profit representatives, neighborhood associations, and individual citizens with a wide range of backgrounds and perspectives.
+- Excellent interpersonal skills and the ability to work well with a diverse group of people.

 - Ability to work outside and in inclement weather conditions.

 - Early mornings, late afternoons, evenings and weekend work anticipated.
 We strive to schedule tree plantings in advance, however it is not always possible.